frederic-perez/AmE-dictionary/data/dictionary.md

 __petted__
 __petticoat__
 __pettifog__ _v_
-__pettifogger__ _n_ A petty, quibbling, unscrupulous lawyer. _Syn_ shyster _He was by all accounts a pettifogger, and judges dreaded having him appear in their courtrooms._
+__pettifogger__ _n_ :two: A petty, quibbling, unscrupulous lawyer.
+Shyster; a lawyer whose methods are underhanded or disreputable. _Syn_ shyster _He was by all accounts a pettifogger, and judges dreaded having him appear in their courtrooms._
 __petty cash__ _n_ :two: A small cash fund kept on a firm’s premises for the payment of minor incidental expenses.
 __petty officer__ _n_ :three::hammer:
 __petty__ _adj_ :dart::three: Not important and not worth giving attention to. _A petty argument resulted in her son’s murder._ __2__ Complaining too much about things that are not important. _Don’t be so petty._